 When the new park at Pole Green opened (year) it was decided to move the festival there due to the increasing number of people attending the festival.
 Also, during this time, The Herald Progress Newspaper came on board as a sponsor to assist in marketing the festival.
 Each year after, the festival has grown to become the largest single day event in Hanover County.
 All of the tomatoes for the festival from 1978 until 2017, have been provided by a local farmer named Robbie Dodd.
 Sadly, Mr. Dodd passed away in 2017.
 Today, the tomatoes are still grown locally by Farmers in Hanover County.

 In 2018 the festival held it's 40th celebration, which was also the final year of partnership by the Black Creek Volunteer Fire Department.
-Starting 2019, the tradition of the Hanover Tomato Festival will continue with the support of the Mechanicsville Local and Hanover County.
+The tradition of the Hanover Tomato Festival continues with the support of Hanover County.